 We’ll also build on our progress to date in diversifying our graduate scheme cohorts, and continue to deliver our apprenticeship programme, with a strong emphasis on social mobility.
 Our outreach work aimed at elevating employability skills within our local community will continue, together with our flagship community engagement programme, Inspiring Futures, which sees us working with 3 Newham schools, again with a focus on social mobility.

 We’ll continually develop and promote a range of career support and flexible working options, including part-time working, that are open to all, not just those with caring responsibilities.
 We know from our employee engagement survey and other feedback that this is highly valued.
 The new technology and ways of working we introduced as part of the move to our London headquarters to Stratford in 2018 has further improved our ability to work more flexibly and allowed us to respond to the coronavirus (Covid-19) crisis in an agile and flexible way.
 Our approach to flexible working is a key consideration as we move through the crisis into a new normal.

 We have developed a more objective, transparent and inclusive approach to talent reviews, which has launched this year, and will be making better use of acting-up opportunities in development.

-Our BAME sponsorship programme continues to help us develop a talent pipeline to build on progress to date against our BAME target.
-We completed the second cohort of this organisational-wide programme in 2021 and will be progressing a third cohort.
+Our Race and Ethnicity Sponsorship Programme continues to help us develop a talent pipeline to build on progress to date against our minority ethnic targets.
+We completed the second cohort of this organisational-wide programme in 2021 and are currently progressing a third cohort.